talkxo/rishiraj-blog-machine/_posts/2025-01-15-forms-are-still-a-mess-and-ugly.md

 ## What actually works

-After hundreds of form implementations, here's what I've learned works—not always, but often enough:
+After hundreds of form implementations, here's what I've learned works - not always, but often enough:

 **Keep it stupid simple.** Every field you remove improves conversion more than any design tweak ever will.
 That "company size" dropdown can wait until after they've signed up.